 Stage 1 includes patients with systolic blood pressure 140 - 159mmHg or diastolic blood pressure 90 - 99 mmHg.

-Stage 2 includes patients with systolic blood pressure >160 mmHg or diastolic blood pressure >100 mmHg.
+Stage 2 includes patients with systolic blood pressure more than 160 mmHg or diastolic blood pressure more than 100 mmHg.

 Hypertension is a serious problem throughout the globe due to its high prevalence and its association with increased risk of chronic kidney diseases.
-High blood pressure may permanently damage the narrow blood vessels in the kidney which play a vital role in filtration of blood.
+High blood pressure may permanently damage the narrow blood vessels in the kidney that play a vital role in the filtration of blood.
 Over time, this damage will keep the kidney from working properly.

 Hypertension plays a vital role in accelerating the progression of experimental renal disease.
-Chronic kidney disease (CKD) is the most occurring form of secondary hypertension and it is also suggests that it is an independent risk factor for cardiovascular morbidity and mortality (Sinclair et al., 2004).
+Chronic kidney disease (CKD) is the most occurring form of secondary hypertension and it also suggests that it is an independent risk factor for cardiovascular morbidity and mortality (Sinclair et al., 2004).
 The relationship of “benign” (a misnomer) essential hypertension to renal failure is less clear.
 It was observed that essential hypertension tends to increase in afferent arteriolar resistance, with a lesser increase in efferent resistance, so renal blood flow (RBF) decreases, filtration fraction (FF) increases and glomerular filtration (GFR) tends to be preserved (Birkenhager et al., 1976).

 There is evidence both clinically and experimentally that “blood pressure goes with the kidney” (Kuster et al., 1990; Adamczak et al., 2002).
-The association of hypertension and renal disease was the first recognized by Richard Bright.
-He observed that the extent of heart damage was at pace with kidney damage (Bright et al., 2009).
-Sodium retention and activation of the renin-angiotensin system have been considered the most important mechanisms involved in the elevation of blood pressure in subject with kidney disease (Guyton et al., 1990).
+The association between hypertension and renal disease was the first recognized by Richard Bright.
+He observed that the extent of heart damage was at a pace with kidney damage (Bright et al., 2009).
+Sodium retention and activation of the renin-angiotensin system have been considered the most important mechanisms involved in the elevation of blood pressure in subjects with kidney disease (Guyton et al., 1990).
 High blood pressure is almost always present during all stages of chronic kidney disease.
-A urinalysis may show protein or other change.
+Urinalysis may show protein or other changes.
 These changes may appear 6 months to 10 or more years before symptoms appear.
-The kidney function tests analyse creatinine clearance and blood urea nitrogen levels.
+The kidney function tests analysed creatinine clearance and blood urea nitrogen levels.

-Fig 1 : Frequency of Hypertension among developed and developing countries in terms of its attributes (Ibrahim and Damasceno, 2012)
+Fig 1 : Frequency of hypertension among developed and developing countries in terms of its attributes (Ibrahim and Damasceno, 2012)

-It is reported that hypertension is the seventh highest contributor to premature death in developing countries (Deepa et al., 2003).
-The prevalence of hypertension in developed and developing countries is very high and is increasing at an alarming speed (Fig 1).
-Nearly 26 per cent of the adult population worldwide is affected by hypertension.
+It has been reported that hypertension is the seventh highest contributor to premature death in developing countries (Deepa et al., 2003).
+The prevalence of hypertension in developed and developing countries is very high and is increasing at an alarming rate (Fig 1).
+Nearly 26 % of the adult population worldwide is affected by hypertension.

-Chronic kidney disease affects more than 20 million US adults while more than 79,812 chronic dialysis patients die each year in the United States, with an annual unadjusted mortality rate of 20 to 25% (Coresh et al., 2007).
+Chronic kidney disease affects more than 20 million US adults, while more than 79,812 chronic dialysis patients die each year in the United States, with an annual unadjusted mortality rate of 20 to 25% (Coresh et al., 2007).
 The prevalence of hypertension in patients with chronic kidney disease is estimated to be more than 60%, and more than 90% in patients with advanced renal failure (Stage IV and V) (Levey et al ., 2009; Campese et al ., 2006).
-Based on a national survey of representative samples of non-institutionalized adults in the USA, it is estimated that hypertension occurs in 23.3% of individuals without CKD and 35.8% are in stage 1 CKD, 48.1% of stage 2, 59.9% of stage 3 and 84.1% of stage 4-5 patients (Kearney et al. 2005).
+Based on a national survey of representative samples of non-institutionalized adults in the USA, it is estimated that hypertension occurs in 23.3% of individuals without CKD and 35.8% in stage 1 CKD, 48.1% of stage 2, 59.9% of stage 3 and 84.1% of stage 4–5 patients (Kearney et al. 2005).